magento/magento2-functional-testing-framework/docs/introduction.md

 ## Use cases

-* **Contributor** changes the core behaviour, fixing the annoing bug.
+-  Contributor: changes the core behaviour, fixing the annoing bug.
    He wants to have automated "supervisor" which is going to verify his work continuously across the stages of bug fixing.
 Finally, when fix is done - Functional Test is also proof of work done.

-* **Extension Developer** offers extension that changes core behaviour.
+-  Extension Developer: offers extension that changes core behaviour.
    He can easily write new tests to make sure that after enabling the feature, Magento behaves properly.
 Everything with just extending existing tests.
 As a result he don't need to write coverage from scratch.

-* **Integration Agency** maintains Client's e-commerce.
+-  Integration Agency: maintains Client's e-commerce.
    They are able to customize tests delivered with Magento core to follow customizations implemented to Magento.
 After each upgrade they can just run the MFTF tests to know that no regression was introduced.

 ## MFTF output

 -  Generated PHP Codeception tests
 -  Codeception results and console logs
 -  Screenshots and HTML failure report
 -  Allure formatted XML results
 -  Allure report dashboard of results

 ## Find your MFTF version

 There are two options to find out your MFTF version:

 -  using the MFTF CLI
 -  using the Composer CLI

 All the Command Line commands needs to be executed from `<magento_root>`